tvsnarayana/tech-interview-handbook/README.md

 ## Motivations

-While there are many awesome books like Cracking the Coding Interview and repositories on Github that contain a lot of algorithm questions, for more domain-specific and non-software engineering roles, there seems to be a lack in resources.
+While there are many awesome books like Cracking the Coding Interview and repositories on Github that contain a lot of algorithm questions, for more domain-specific and non-software engineering questions, there seems to be a lack in resources.
 This handbook aims to cover questions beyond the algorithm coding questions.

 ## Contents

 - [Algorithms Questions](algorithms)
   - Questions categorized by topic and company.
-Currently contains Airbnb and Facebook.
-I would like help in adding Google, Dropbox, Amazon and Microsoft questions! **HELP WANTED**
+Currently contains Airbnb and Facebook.  **HELP WANTED** - I would like help in adding Google, Dropbox, Amazon and Microsoft questions!
 - [Design Questions](design)
 - [Domain-specific Questions](domain)
 - [Front End Study Notes](front-end)